ludocode/pottery/docs/features.md

 Pottery goes to extreme lengths to maintain compatiblity with C++.

+All Pottery code should build cleanly as C++ with no warnings on any compiler.
+Pottery even supports C++ warning flags that are hostile to C code such as `-Wold-style-cast`.

-You can put C++ types in Pottery containers and declare that they are value types, and Pottery will properly run constructors and destructors, move by move construction and move assignment, copy by copy construction and copy assignment, swap with a swap function found by argument-dependent lookup, etc.
+You can put C++ types in Pottery containers and simply declare that they are value types.
+Pottery will properly run constructors and destructors, move and copy by constructors and assignment operators, swap with a swap function found by argument-dependent lookup, etc.

 Pottery provides the strong exception guarantee even for C++ objects with throwing copy constructors.
-In Pottery's usual C functions, Pottery will catch any exceptions thrown, unwind whatever mutation operation was in progress, and convert them to error codes.
+Pottery will catch any exceptions thrown, convert them to error codes, and unwind whatever mutation operation was in progress.
 Unrecognized exceptions are converted to `POTTERY_ERROR_CXX_EXCEPTION`.

-Pottery also provides additional functions in C++.
-For example, you can `construct()` an object in-place in a dynamic container.
+Pottery provides additional functions in C++.
+For example you configure dynamic containers to support `construct()`ing an object in-place in a dynamic container.
+This uses perfect forwarding though a C++ variadic template.
 This is equivalent to the `emplace()` operation in C++ STL containers.
-(Pottery uses the term "emplace" for getting an uninitialized but constructed pointer to a newly inserted element.)
+(Pottery uses the term "emplace" for getting an uninitialized pointer to a newly inserted element.)
+Pottery also provides r-value reference overloads for `insert()` and friends.

+Pottery can optimize the moving of "[trivially relocatable](https://quuxplusone.github.io/blog/code/object-relocation-in-terms-of-move-plus-destroy-draft-7.html)" C++ values using `memcpy()`.
+It detects this automatically based on `std::is_trivially_copyable`, but you can specialize type traits (`pottery::is_bitwise_movable` and `pottery::is_bitwise_copyable`) to declare to Pottery that your C++ type can be moved or copied bitwise.
+This can make it faster than standard C++ STL containers.

 There are some limitations.
-In particular, Pottery does support exceptions from move constructors or from `std::swap()`.
-You are allowed to use a move constructor that throws as long as you are OK with the program aborting if it actually does throw.
+In particular, Pottery does not support exceptions from move constructors or from `std::swap()`.
+You are allowed to use a move constructor that may throw, but the program will abort if it actually does throw.
 If the only possible exception is an out-of-memory error, it's fine to ignore this on platforms that don't gracefully handle out-of-memory situations (e.g. modern desktop operating systems.)

 Pottery's templates are instantiated into C++ templates under [`bindings/cxx`](bindings/cxx).
-Yes you really can just instantiate the C algorithms into C++ class templates and they "just work".
-This makes it possible to use Pottery's algorithms in C++, and it also makes it easy to benchmark Pottery against C++ container libraries.
+These can serve as drop-in replacements for the STL.
+Yes, you really can just instantiate the C algorithms into C++ class templates and they "just work".
+This makes it possible to use Pottery's algorithms in C++, and it will hopefully make it easy to benchmark Pottery against C++ container libraries.